 Leaf and needle litter provide many benefits to a site including erosion control, releasing plant nutrients, providing habitat for beneficial insects and bacteria, and retaining moisture.
 When considering leaf or needle litter, keep proximity in mind.
 We do not recommended removing leaves or needles from an entire property.
 However, in fire-prone areas, raking leaves or needles 3 to 5 feet away from structures may be necessary during the wildfire season.
 Be sure to rake down to the soil—or down to grass if there is a lawn.
 In these areas, leaves or needles should be raked about one foot away from the outside perimeter of trees or shrubs to reduce the potential for fire moving from the ground into taller vegetation.

 Timing of wildfire-prevention activities

-Though sites should be well maintained throughout the year, if you live in a fire-prone area, specific activities should be conducted before the wildfire season of May to August.
-By April, rake the small areas directly around vegetation and structures.
+Though sites should be well maintained throughout the year, if you live in a fire-prone area, specific activities should be conducted by late winter or early spring.
+Rake the small areas directly around vegetation and structures.
 Any vegetation that is too close to other vegetation or structures is a potential path for fire to spread, so break up the continuity of fuels on your property.
 Complete any needed pruning while trees and shrubs are dormant in the winter.
 Clumps of vegetation should be properly maintained with canopies at least 15 feet from other vegetation or structures.
 Enjoy the benefits of edibles plants and rest easy knowing you have prepared for potential risks of living in a fire-prone landscape.